timbanks101/tb-todo/README.md

 ## Thing that would make this better

-* More tests :(
+* Tests :(
-* Editing todos was originanlly on my list but I ran out of time
+* Editing todos
-* Filtering and Sorting controls
+* Filtering and Sorting controls maybe with vue draggable: https://github.com/SortableJS/Vue.Draggable
 * Adding Speech api input for to do items, see: https://codepen.io/JamieCurnow/pen/ZoxVQg?editors=1010
 * Create groups or categories for todos so they can be organised in groups or trello style swim lanes